Sugar Beach Candy Store Entrance Family

 As with any kind of insurance, you can compare and contrast factors such as ease of purchase, coverage comprehensiveness and insurance cost when deciding between cruise travel insurance plans.
 Each plan, from every travel insurance company, comes with its own terms, exceptions and limitations.
 The goal is always to find the best cruise ship travel insurance for you.

 Royal Caribbean’s liability for loss or damage suffered by guests is limited by the Cruise Ticket Contract.
-Purchasing a travel insurance policy, whether that means the Royal Caribbean Travel Protection Program or a plan from another travel insurance company, is the way to cover yourself for loss during your cruise vacation.
+Purchasing a travel insurance policy, either the Royal Caribbean Travel Protection Program or a plan from another travel insurance company, is the way to cover yourself for loss during your cruise vacation.

-A travel Insurance policy purchased from Royal Caribbean itself is part of the travel booking process, except in New York and Hawaii, which have different insurance regulations.
+A travel Insurance policy purchased from Royal Caribbean itself is part of the travel booking process, except in New York, which has different insurance regulations.
 In those states, you purchase the Travel Protection Plan directly through its issuer, Aon Affinity.

 How to get travel insurance for a cruise differs depending on where you buy.
 When you purchase a cruise insurance plan from a third-party provider, you go through that company's website.